ArticlePDF Available

 Full-text available

-Background The health-related quality of life (HRQoL) of gout patients is poor, and studies have shown that providing psychosocial behaviors interventions can improve the HRQoL of gout patients, but there is no cross-sectional study on whether psychosocial behaviors affect the HRQoL of gout patients.
-Methods For this cross-sectional study, 225 male patients with gout were enrolled.
-HRQoL was assessed using the gout impact scale, and the gout knowledge questionnaire was used to assess patients´ degree of knowledge about the disease.
-The positive psycap questionnaire was used to assess positive psychological capacity and finally, the gout patient self-management assessment scale was used to assess self-management behaviors.
-Multiple linear regression was used to analyze the factors affecting HRQoL in gout patients.
-Results The overall mean gout impact scale score was 52.7 (maximum possible = 100).
-Factors associated with the total gout impact scale score were tophi (β = 4.746), pain intensity (β = 1.294), and resiliency (β=-0.559).
-In addition, demographic characteristics (education level, smoking and marital status), clinical characteristics (tophi, pain intensity, number of attacks over 6 months, and number of affected joints) and psychosocial behavior variables (resiliency, hope, disease treatment management, diet management) were associated with several dimensions of the gout impact scale.
-Conclusions The HRQoL of male gout patients in Southwest China was assessed as at a medium level.
-We found that clinical characteristics and psychosocial behaviors are important factors affecting the HRQoL in men with gout, and should be the focus for interventions.
+Purpose Gout is more severe in men, leading to a poor quality of life.
+Previous studies did not sufficiently pay attention to the quality of life and related factors in gout patients in Southwest China.
+This study aimed to investigate the quality of life of men with gout in Southwest China and explore the relationship between psychosocial factors and health-related quality of life from the perspective of an information-motivation-behavioral skill model.
+Patients and Methods This was a cross-sectional study conducted in the West China Hospital of Sichuan University located in Southwest China.
+In total, 230 male patients with gout were enrolled.
+The health-related quality of life of patients was assessed using the gout impact scale.
+The gout knowledge questionnaire was used to assess patients’ information.
+The positive psycap questionnaire was used to assess motivation.
+The gout patients’ self-management assessment scale was used to assess behavioral skills.
+Multiple linear regression was used to identify the factors associated with the health-related quality of life of patients.
+Results The overall mean gout impact scale score was 52.7±15.3 (maximum possible = 100).
+Factors associated with the total gout impact scale score were tophi (β=0.138, P=0.050), pain (β=0.255, P<0.001), and resiliency (β=−0.282, P<0.001).
+In addition, demographic characteristics (educational level, smoking and marital status), clinical characteristics (tophi, pain, number of attacks over half a year, and number of affected joints) and psychosocial behavior variables (resiliency, hope, disease treatment management, diet management) were associated with several dimensions of the gout impact scale.
+Conclusion The health-related quality of life of male patients with gout in Southwest China was at a medium level.
+We found that demographic characteristics, clinical characteristics, and psychosocial factors were associated with health-related quality of life of patients with gout.
+These findings can be used as a reference to improve health-related quality of life of patients with gout.

 Article